Amarachi Nwosu: Career

-Nwosu's involvement in culture spans different industries from music, fashion, sports and social impact.
-Her work focuses on bridging these spaces through visual storytelling and community impact.

 She shot a fashion story, ‘Sankofa’ at the Cape Coast Castle in Ghana for Vogue.
-Activist Malala Yousafzai, who is the youngest Nobel laureate winner, commissioned her to documented her visit to Tokyo in 2019.
+Activist Malala Yousafzai, commissioned her to document her visit to Tokyo in 2019.
 Other powerful figures she's shadowed and shot include supermodel Naomi Campbell during her trip to Lagos, Nigeria and Ebonee Davi.s She has also directed short films on the power of women in sports for companies like Nike in Nigeria.

 Nwosu has been involved in pushing the Afrobeats and afrofusion sound as a visual artist, music journalist, creative director and brand manager.
 She has worked with artists like Mr Eazi, Yxng Bane, Nonso Amadi, Odunsi The Engine, Santi, Kwesi Arthur and Tobi Lou.
 She also worked as the tour photographer for Childish Gambino during his 2018 ‘This is America’ tour.

 In 2018, she directed the launch of Budweiser in Nigeria through their Budx platform by curating the homecoming exhibition for Nigerian-American Hip Hop documentarian Chi Modu within her Melanin Unscripted platform as a way to bridge the golden era of Hip Hop in America and the current space of Hip Hop in Nigeria.
 The event was a two-day exhibition, workshop, panel, concert and party.